liamchampton/go-codespaces-template/CONTRIBUTING.md

 To contribute to this project, follow these steps:

-1. Fork the repository on GitHub.
+1. FORK the repository on GitHub.
 2. Open your forked repository in Codespaces or clone your forked repository to your local machine but a local setup is required for this.
-3. Make the necessary changes.
+3. Make the necessary changes on a new branch.
 4. Commit your changes with a descriptive commit message.
 5. Push your branch to your forked repository.
-6. Open a pull request against the `main` branch of this repository.
+6. Open a pull request against the `main` branch of this template repository.

 ## Code Guidelines